 What To Do If You’re Accused Of Theft

 Being accused of theft in Singapore can be a stressful and intimidating experience, even if the allegation is false.
-The way you handle the situation can have a direct impact on the legal outcome.
+The way you handle the situation can directly affect the legal outcome.
 Here are important steps to take if you find yourself facing a theft charge:

 1. Stay Calm And Avoid Confrontation